jonathom/detect_deforestation/README.md

 out near real-time disturbance detection in satellite image time series even if the data is not gap-filled (Verbesselt et al., 2013).

-BFASTmonitor proves to be useful because gap-filling algorithm was not able to completely predict all the missing values in the time series data used in this study as some had some satellite images that had 100% cloud cover.
+`bfastmonitor` proves to be useful because gap-filling algorithm was not able to completely predict all the missing values in the time series data used in this study as some had some satellite images that had 100% cloud cover, and bfast is able to handle gaps in the data.
+In `bfastmonitor`, the data is split into a history and a monitoring period.
+The “piecewise linear trend and seasonal model” (Verbesselt et. al, 2010) used in bfast is then fitted to the part of the history that is considered stable.
+A monitoring procesdure then checks the monitoring timesteps for breaks.
 The algorithm was used in both monthly and quarterly time series data.

+### `bfastmonitor` Example

 Let’s have a look at what `bfastmonitor` does by plotting two example time series.
 We select a border area of an area that is deforested